Complete all the Grade 10-level prerequisites needed to access trades and career programs at VCC or other post-secondary institutions.

 - When applying, under Select Your Program choose:

-- Self Paced Academic Upgrading Grade 10 - 12
+- Adult Basic Education Grade 10 - 12 (Self-Paced Individual Courses)

 - Your application must be complete and approved